PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/checklist.md

 ---

-## Doing experiment/analysis

-_Upcoming_
+## Running an experiment

+* If you created stimuli, have you described your manipulations?
+* If you adapted stimuli, have you credited the creators?
+* For your stimuli, have you provided an accessible file with metadata?
+* Have you outlined the steps you took while running your experiment so that others may replicate?
+* Have you applied for ethical approval prior to data collection?
+* Have you pre-registered your analyses?
+* Depending on your type of experiment, have you considered a registered report?

 ## Sharing data

-* Did I remove senstive data or personal identifiers?
+* Have you removed sensitive data or personal identifiers?
-* Did I prep my data files in a commonly-accessible format (preferably CSV)?
+* Have you prepped your data files in a commonly-accessible format (preferably CSV)?
-* Did I document my column names in a metafile?
+* Have you documented your column names in a metafile?
-* Did I explain what values mean what in a metafile?
+* Have you explained what the values mean in a metafile?
-* Did I explain how the data was collected in a metafile, in a way that someone else can replicate this procedure?
+* Have you explained how the data was collected, in a metafile/repo documentation/associated manuscript, in a way that someone else can replicate this procedure?
-* Did I store it in an open and safe (preferably permanent) place but I won't arbitarily move it?
+* Have you stored the data in an open and safe (preferably permanent) place?
-* If publishing data with a paper, did I attach the paper (or link to the paper)?
+* If publishing data with a paper, have you linked the paper clearly?
-* Did I include a proper license for my data (this is very important if you do want people to use your data)?
+* Have you included a license for your data? (for information on licensing, see [Data Licensing]({{ site.baseurl }}{% link docs/guides/licensing.md %}) )

+## Pre-printing

+* Have you included an OSF/Github/repo link in your manuscript?
+* If you worked with human participants/data, have you explicitly stated whether you had ethics approval?
+* Have you included the ethics approval code?

 ## Publishing

-_Upcoming_
+* Have you checked whether your journal of choice offers open access publication?
+* Have you checked whether your funder requires a certain level of open access publication?
+* If you wish to pre-print, does your journal of choice accept previously pre-printed manuscripts?
+* Have you included an OSF/Github/repo link in your manuscript?

 ---